richengguy/abstractions/README.md

 ## Building

+Building abstractions requires

+* CMake 3.23 or higher
+* Clang 19

+The conda environment can get a supported version of CMake while the steps for installing Clang are below.

 ### Getting Clang 19 (Ubuntu)

 The easiest way to get Clang (and LLVM) 19 is with the setup script from the